0xKheops/kheopskit-alpha/README.md

-# KheopsKit Monorepo
+# Kheopskit Monorepo

-KheopsKit is a monorepo designed to simplify the development of Polkadot DApps.
+Kheopskit is a monorepo designed to simplify the development of Polkadot DApps.
 It provides tools to:

 - List all installed wallets and connect/disconnect them.
 - List all accounts from those wallets.
 - Support both Polkadot and Ethereum wallets.
 - Handle identical accounts injected by multiple wallets.

-Try it on the [interactive playground](https://kheopskit-alpha.pages.dev/)
+Try it on the [interactive playground](https://Kheopskit-alpha.pages.dev/)

 ## Features